tkimhofer/msbrowser/README.md

 A new web-browser window opens with the **MSbrowser** user interface.

 # Documentation
-A descriptions of all *centWave* peak picking parameters can be found under the **centWave Resources** option in the menu above.
+MSbrowswer has an intuitive worflow, with help text placed in the user interface.
+A descriptions of all *centWave* peak picking parameters can be found under the **centWave Resources** option in the page menu above.

 # Feedback
-Do you want to get involved in improving the app?
-[Drop me an email](mailto:torben.kimhofer@murdoch.edu.au?subject=[MSbrwoser]%20Source%20Han%20Sans)
+Got questions or suggestions?
+Log an [issue on GitHub](https://github.com/tkimhofer/msbrowser/issues) (requires login) or [drop me an email](mailto:torben.kimhofer@murdoch.edu.au?subject=[MSbrwoser]%20Source%20Han%20Sans)!